geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:23:57]
 Yeah, yeah, yeah.
 This is something that exactly, like, this is why it should be discussed in the doc layer, because I'm..
-60% sure that doesn't work, and that you need something that's actually in the graph that looks more like a tensor UOP.
+60% sure that doesn't work, and that you need something that's actually in the graph that looks more like a tensor UOp.
 But I might be wrong.
 60%.
 So yeah, let's discuss this at the doc layer, and then we can, at the doc level, so we can, you know, before we go and write that code, because it works.